artefactual/atom-docs/user-manual/add-edit-content/rights.rst

    :ref:`Access content <access-content>`.
 For general information on browse menus in AtoM, see: :ref:`browse`.

+   An :term:`administrator` can also customize the elements that appear in the :ref:`main-menu` via **Admin > Menus**.
+For more information, see:
+   :ref:`manage-menus`.

-2. When you have arrived at the Rights holders records browse page, on the left -side of the screen AtoM provides a dedicated search bar for searching existing rights holders in the system.
-The list of rights holders can be browsed by "most recent" or "alphabetic".
+2. When you have arrived at the Rights holders records browse page, on the left -side of the screen AtoM provides a dedicated search box for searching existing rights holders in the system.
+For more information on using the Rights holders dedicated search box, see: :ref:`dedicated-search-rights`.
+   The list of rights holders can be browsed by "most recent" or "alphabetic" via the :ref:`recurring-sort-button` on the page.

 3. If you click on the hyper-link name of a rights holder, AtoM takes you to the View rights holder page.